andlzanon/lod-personalized-recommender/README.md

 * method: Statistical relevance test.
 Either 'ttest', 'wilcoxon' or 'both'.
 Only works on the 'validation' mode.

-* save: Boolean argument to save or not result in file
+* save: Boolean argument to save or not result in file.
+Only works on the 'validation' mode.

+* fold: Fold to consider when generating explanations.
+Only works on 'explanation' mode.

+* min: Minimum number of user interacted items to explain.
+Works on the 'explanation' mode.

+* max: Maximum number of user interacted items to explain.
+Works on the 'explanation' mode.

+* max_users: Maximum number of users to generate explanations to.
+Works on the 'explanation' mode.

-Therefore there are two main commands: the 'run' that is responsable of running an experiment and the 'validate' to run a statistical relevance test comparison of a baseline with a proposed metric.
+Therefore there are three main commands: the 'run' that is responsable of running an experiment, the 'validate' to run a statistical relevance test comparison of a baseline with a proposed metric and the 'explanation' mode that generates to a fold recommendations just like the run, but it prints on the console the items names, the semantic profile and the explanation paths.

 ### Examples